DS-100/su20/index.md

 **Q. I'm on the waitlist – will I get in?**

 **A.** Most likely, yes.
-Bearing any restrictions from the department, we're willing to expand to accommodate all students.
+Barring any restrictions from the department, we're willing to expand to accommodate all students.

 ---